ogr3/cag-labb-kafka/order-processing/README.md

 I would suggest that you actually also have the topic create code in it for consistency when running on a different cluster.

-Two things you have to do:
+Things you have to do for the first excercise:

-1. Change the orderTopic setting in application.yml to something of your own (same as in order-producer...)
+1. Change the inTopic (we use this first) setting in application.yml to something of your own (same as in order-producer...)
+2. Set the groupId in application.yml to your own.
 2. Set the server settings in the application.yml to point to the servers i provided.
 3. Whereever you need to use a consumerGroup string, use a unique one as well...